googleapis/google-api-dotnet-client/README.md

 Source for APIs
 =================================

 The source code for the individual Google APIs is programmatically generated using the [Discovery API](https://developers.google.com/discovery/).
 Using the following formula, you can find the source for any of the API .dlls.

-Replace APIName wth the name of the API.
+Replace APINAME wth the name of the API.
 Replace APIVERSION with the version of the api.

 https://developers.google.com/resources/api-libraries/download/APINAME/APIVERSION/csharp

-Note: The name of the API used in the Discovery API is not always the same as the common name the API is refered to.
-For instance we normaly refer to drive as the Google Drive API but its just drive, same with Google Analytics.

 Example